kwentz10/2D-Overland-Flow/README.md

 # 2D-Overland-Flow

 To my reviewer: navigate to OverlandFlow_constant_rainrate&infilitration.py.
-I just realized that I did not change the name of this file-- it should read: OverlandFlow_variable_rainrateinfilitration because I am varying rainrate and infilitration.
+I just realized that I did not change the name of this file-- it should read: OverlandFlow_variable_rainrate&infilitration because I am varying rainrate and infilitration.

 Make sure to run this model in Spyder--Idle for some reason is not recognizing landlab.